opendevstack/tailor/README.md

 ## Working with Secrets

 Keeping the Openshift configuration under version control necessitates to store secrets.
 To this end `ocdiff` comes with a `secrets` subcommand that allows to encrypt those secrets.
-The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets.
+The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets, as well as adding new keys via `generate-key`.

 `secrets edit foo.env` allows you to encrypt individual parameters with PGP by adding `.ENC` to the param name, e.g. `PASSWORD.ENC=c2VjcmV0`.
 Notice the value is base64-encoded as Openshift stores secrets base64-encoded.
 You can also enter plain text by using `PASSWORD.STRING=secret` which will get transformed to `PASSWORD.ENC=c2VjcmV0` automatically.
 When saved, the param value will be encrypted for all public keys in `--public-key-dir` (defaulting to the current directory).
 To read a file with encrypted params (e.g. to edit the secrets or compare the status between config and current state), you need your private key available at `--private-key` (defaulting to `private.key`).